 Lake Arbor Apartments

 Over 100 people were negatively impacted by the property manager’s inactions and failure to correct the numerous problems reported by the tenants.
-The apartment owner was cited for 184 code violations for unsafe living conditions in a single year.
+The apartment owner was cited for 184 code violations for unsafe living conditions in a year.

 Avalon Heights